mmacneil/CleanAspNetCoreWebApi/README.md

-# CleanAspNetCore
+# CleanAspNetCoreWebAPI
-Starter project for creating APIs built on ASP.NET Core using clean architecture to help quickly and properly bootstrap new mobile/SPA projects.
+Starter project for creating APIs built on ASP.NET Core using clean architecture.